Tash Farrant

-Natasha Eleni Farrant (born 29 May 1996) is an English cricketer who currently plays for Kent, South East Stars, Oval Invincibles and England.
+Natasha Eleni Farrant (born 29 May 1996) is an English cricketer who currently plays for Surrey, Oval Invincibles and England.
 She plays as a left-arm fast-medium bowler.
 She has previously played for Southern Vipers in the Women's Cricket Super League, as well as spending a season with Western Australia.

 Early life

 Farrant was born in Athens, Greece.
 She started playing for a Kent Women junior team at the age of eight.
 She attended Sevenoaks School, and at the age of 11, she joined the boys' school team.

 Domestic career

 Farrant made her Kent senior team debut in 2012, and took 5/9 in the match.
 She was part of the Kent side that won the 2016 Women's County Championship after winning seven of their eight matches.
 In that season's match between Kent Women and Staffordshire Women, Farrant took six wickets for 16 runs.

+Farrant signed for Surrey in September 2024.

 In 2016, Farrant signed for Southern Vipers ahead of the inaugural Women's Cricket Super League.
 During the 2018 Women's Cricket Super League, Farrant took a hat-trick for Southern Vipers against Lancashire Thunder.
 Thunder won the match nevertheless.
 She took 12 wickets in the group stage of the 2019 Women's Cricket Super League, more than any other player, and 14 wickets in the whole tournament.
 In the final, Farrant took 2/19, the best figures by a Vipers bowler, as they lost to Western Storm.
 Since 2019, Farrant has worked with Trent College coach Scott Boswell, and she has worked as the head of girls' cricket at Trent College.

 Farrant was given a regional retainer contract for the 2020 season.
 She captained the South East Stars in that season's Rachael Heyhoe Flint Trophy.
 Farrant chose to represent the South East regional hub after she rejected an offer from the East Midlands hub.
 In December 2020, Farrant was one of 41 women's cricketers given a full-time domestic cricket contract.
 In 2021, she was signed by the Oval Invincibles for The Hundred and won the title with them.

 Farrant was again signed by the Oval Invincibles for the 2022 season of The Hundred, and played one match for South East Stars in the 2022 Charlotte Edwards Cup, but missed the rest of the 2022 season due to a back injury.

+In September 2024 she signed for Surrey for the 2025 season.